material-motion/material-motion/specifications/context_transitions/directionality.md

   addPlan(animation, to: fromViewController.view)
 }
 ```

+Note that we have to check the direction

 In practice, the B/C and C/B transitions are often mirror images of one another.
 What if we could write one transition that captured both directions?